By Tanima Banerjee:

 “It is impossible to think about the welfare of the world unless the condition of women is improved.
 It is impossible for a bird to fly on only one wing.” — Swami Vivekananda

 Women are not born, but made.
 What better than India to exemplify this statement by Simone de Beauvoir.
-With the whole world celebrating International Women’s Day with great pomp and show, it would be only apt to analyze the position and space Indian women occupy today, and comparing it to the times 60 years ago when the country had just gained independence.
-With the women participating in nationalist movements to being pushed into the domestic household space, to their resurgence as the super-women today, women in our country have seen it all.
+With the whole world celebrating International Women’s Day with great pomp and show, it would be only apt to analyse the position and space Indian women occupy today, and comparing it to the time 60 years ago when the country had just gained independence.
+With women participating in nationalist movements, to being pushed into the domestic household space, to their resurgence as super-women today, women in our country have seen it all.

-They were relegated to their households, and made to submit to the male-dominated patriarchal society, as has always been prevalent in our country.
-Indian women, who fought as an equal to men in the nationalist struggle, were not given that free public space anymore.
-They became homemakers, and were mainly meant to build a strong home to support their men who were to build the new Independent country.
-Women were reduced to being secondary citizens.
-The national female literacy rate was an alarmingly low 8.9 per cent.
-The Gross Enrolment Ratio (GER) for girls was 24.8 per cent at primary level and 4.6 per cent at the upper primary level (in the 11-14 years age group).
-There existed insoluble social and cultural barriers to education of women and access to organized schooling.
+They were relegated to the household, and made to submit to the male-dominated patriarchal society, as has always been prevalent in our country.
+Indian women, who fought as equals with men in the nationalist struggle, were not given that free public space anymore.
+They became homemakers, and were mainly meant to build a strong home to support their men who were to build the newly independent country.
+Women were reduced to being second class citizens.
+The national female literacy rate was an alarmingly low 8.6%.
+The Gross Enrolment Ratio (GER) for girls was 24.8% at primary level and 4.6% at the upper primary level (in the 11-14 years age group).
+There existed insoluble social and cultural barriers to education of women and access to organised schooling.

-A very few were allowed a public space, which she was expected to manage on her own along with her domestic role as a homemaker.
+A very few were allowed into the public space, which she was expected to manage on her own, while maintaining her domestic role as a homemaker.
 In spite of the Sharda Act which was passed in the 1950s to raise the marital age limit for girls, child marriage particularly in North India was quite prevalent though the average age at marriage for females was increased to 18.
 Sprawling inequalities persisted in their access to education, health care, physical and financial resources and opportunities in political, social and cultural spheres.
 It was almost unthinkable for women to have a choice or a say in matters of marriage, career or life.
 Rather she had no voice at all.
 The practice of dowry was as common as ever.

 With time, a lot has changed since those dark ages of the 1950s for the women.
 Though at some levels like dowry, crimes like rape, sexual harassment at office or public places, and molestation, eve-teasing, even after over sixty years of independence women are still exploited, which is the shameful side of our country.
 Yet one can’t deny that the situation has improved since the earlier times.
 Women, who now represent 48.2% of the population, are getting access to education, and then employment.
 From 5.4 million girls enrolled at the primary level in 1950-51 to 61.1 million girls in 2004-05.
 At the upper primary level, the enrolment increased from 0.5 million girls to 22.7 million girls.

-Girl dropout rates have fallen by 16.5% between the year 2000 and 2005.
+Dropout rates for girls have fallen by 16.5% between the year 2000 and 2005.
 Programs like ‘Sarva Shiksha Abhiyan’ and ‘Saakshar Bharat Mission for Female Literacy’ has helped increase the literacy rates from less than 10 percent to more than 50% today.
 The result of this is that India has world’s largest number of professionally qualified women.
 In fact India has the largest population of working women in the world, and has more number of doctors, surgeons, scientists, professors than the United States.